 The Na+/K+-ATPase, as noted above, is involved in bile-acid homeostasis [93].
 It is thus plausible that interference with the activity of this pump could lead to liver damage.

-Although there is some evidence that β2 receptor agonists might potentiate hepatotoxicity of coadministered xenobiotics [104], there seems to be little evidence of direct DILI associated with either agonists [106] or antagonists [107].
+Although there is some evidence that β2 receptor agonists might potentiate hepatotoxicity of co-administered xenobiotics [104], there seems to be little evidence of direct DILI associated with either agonists [106] or antagonists [107].
 As these are very widely used classes of drugs, any on-target hepatotoxicity should be readily apparent; that it is not suggests that this target is unlikely to be a genuine DILI liability.

 Some carbonic anhydrase (CA) inhibitors, such as acetazolamide, have been associated with idiosyncratic DILI, albeit rarely [108].
 However, this appears to be a class effect associated with the thiadiazolone moiety as opposed to on-target toxicity.
 In addition, CA inhibitors are contraindicated for patients with severe liver disease as the diuretic effect can lead to hypokalaemia and hence induce coma [109].
 While this could be important clinically, it does not mean CA inhibitors are likely to be hepatotoxic in non-vulnerable patient populations.